Leprechaun Bark: Festive St Patrick’s Day Microwave Treat

 • Cook white chocolate on high for 1 minute and stir.
 Add additional time in 15 second increments if needed, stirring in between, until fully melted and smooth (mine took about 1 minute 30 seconds total in a 1000W microwave)

-• Pour the white chocolate onto the prepared baking sheet and smooth it out with a spatula so that it’s even (I try for about ¼” thick, but it doesn’t need to be precise)
+• Pour the white chocolate onto the prepared baking sheet and smooth it out so that it’s even (around ¼” thick)

-• Working quickly (so the white chocolate doesn’t set up), melt the candy melts per package directions (mine recommended 1 minute on the defrost setting or 50% power, but it took 2 minutes in total for me) and stir until smooth.
+• Working quickly (so the white chocolate doesn’t set up), melt the candy melts per package directions and stir until smooth.
 Pour on top of the still-wet white chocolate

 • Use a butter knife, toothpick, or skewer to create a marbled design with the two chocolates